 Which brings us to a question: What is the best laser hair removal device?
 The answer is hardly straightforward, as different lasers cater to different skin colors.
 Some, like the diode, have shorter wavelengths that work well for fair skin.
 Those with longer wavelengths, like the Nd:YAG laser (aka YAG), penetrate deeper, bypassing the melanin-dense surface, making them safer for laser hair removal on dark skin.

 Dermatologists classify skin color using the Fitzpatrick scale (type I is the fairest; type VI, the darkest), and use this schema to choose the safest and most effective course of treatment.
-Here, your guide to the best laser for hair removal on every skin tone.
+Here, is your guide to the best laser for hair removal on every skin tone.

 Laser Hair Removal for Fair Skin